SoftwareHeritage/swh-deposit/docs/index.rst

 - the deposit API uses the `SWORD v2`_ API, thus requires some tooling to send deposits to SWH.
 These tools are provided with this repository.

-See the :ref:`getting-started` page for more details on how to use the deposit client tools to push a deposit in the SWH Archive.
+See the :ref:`user-manual` page for more details on how to use the deposit client tools to push a deposit in the SWH Archive.

 .. _codemeta: https://codemeta.github.io/